 City Mini 2 set up is easy and straightforward with a good manual and no tools required.
 It took about 4:23 minutes to assemble.
 All you need to do is add the canopy and wheels to the frame.

-The Mini has a dual front wheel which isn't our favorite, but the small plastic wheels still perform well compared to the other lightweight options in this review.
+The Mini has a dual front wheel which isn't our favorite, but the small plastic wheels still perform well compared to the other lightweight options like the UPPAbaby G-Luxe.
 None of the strollers are that easy to push or turn, but the City Mini 2 is better than most and works well on flat surfaces.
-It isn't that impressive on uneven terrain like grass and gravel and the front wheel can be locked in place if you need help staying on course.
-You can manage a green-belt or park but you won't want to go off-road for very long.
+It isn't that impressive on uneven terrains like grass and gravel, and you can lock the front wheel in place if you need help staying on course.
+You can manage a green belt or park, but you won't want to go off-road for very long.

 — Dr. Juliet Spurrier and Wendy Schmitz